Working with Stages

 verified in at least one of the upstream Stage

-adequate permissions may manually approve Freight
+users with adequate permissions may manually approve Freight

-for promotion to any given
+to any given Stage

 without requiring upstream verification.